mariiatuzovska/dsv-ci-plugin/README.md

-# DSV GitHub Action
+# DSV CI plugin

-Delinea DevOps Secrets Vault (DSV) GitHub Action allows you to access and reference your Secrets data available for use in GitHub Actions.
+Delinea DevOps Secrets Vault (DSV) CI plugin allows you to access and reference your Secrets data available for use in GitHub Actions or in GitLab Jobs.

 ## Inputs